Pulmonary Rehabilitation

 Counseling

-Many patients with lung cancer experience depression and anxiety, and the stress of having lung cancer can also negatively impact family relationships and finances.
+Many people with lung cancer experience depression and anxiety, and the stress of having lung cancer can also negatively impact family relationships and finances.
 Counseling can provide emotional support and teach healthy ways to manage stress.2,3